Water use measures the average amount of water used per person on a daily basis.

-Water consumption is linked to the natural environment, particularly if water quantity or quality within waterways is lowered to the point that the well-being of organisms and ecosystems is affected.
+If water quantity or quality within waterways is too low, the well-being of organisms and ecosystems can be affected.
 Instream flow needs, the amount of water required to support aquatic organisms and their habitats (e.g., wetlands), can be threatened by large-scale human consumption (Morris et al., 2007; UNESCO, 2009).
-For the City of Winnipeg, water flows through a 136 kilometre aqueduct from Shoal Lake, Ontario, to Deacon Reservoir, where water is then pumped into the city (City of Winnipeg, 2010).
+For the City of Winnipeg, water flows through a 136-kilometre aqueduct from Shoal Lake 40 First Nation, Ontario, to Deacon Reservoir, on the east side of the Winnipeg floodway.
+Water is then pumped into the city (City of Winnipeg, 2010).

-Water consumption also relates to basic needs.
+Water consumption is also a basic need.
 Humans need roughly 50 litres per person per day to meet their basic needs (i.e., drinking water, bathing, sanitation and food preparation) (Gleick, 1996).
 Winnipeg uses far above that; in 2009, the average water use was 301 litres per capita per day (City of Winnipeg, 2010).
 This number is slightly lower than the Canadian average.
 However, Canadian per capita usage is higher than every other country in the world except the United States (Environment Canada, 2011).

 Measurement and Limitations